 Trim Healthy Mama:

 For THM, the small amount of olive oil makes this a great THM-E recipe.

 Copycat Brown Rice and Quinoa Blend

-- 1 cup short grain brown rice dry
+- 1 cup brown rice dry, I used short grain

 - 1 cup red quinoa dry